-Project Name: Exmouth Marine Infrastructure Project
+Project name: Exmouth Marine Infrastructure

-Project Description: The delivery of safe and reliable marine infrastructure in Exmouth.
+Project description: The delivery of safe and reliable marine infrastructure in Exmouth.

 - Maintain sound and appropriate environmental management practices